Page Updated: 6 May 2017

-Julie Frame Falk is a Director of an Australian family company, a former lead administrator and a researcher for the Frame/Freame/Fremault DNA Project.
+Julie Frame Falk is a Director of an Australian family company and an administrator and researcher for the Frame/Freame/Fremault DNA Project.
 She has been interested in genealogy for decades and has authored and self-published six family history books.
 In 2006 she became a ‘genetic genealogist’ by testing the Y-DNA of her brother – the first Frame to participate in the Project.
 Her goal was to discover more about the wider Frame family – who they were – what they were – and where they came from.

 ©2015 Julie Frame Falk All Rights Reserved